JazzCore/python-pdfkit/README.rst

 .. image:: https://badge.fury.io/py/pdfkit.svg
         :target: http://badge.fury.io/py/pdfkit

-Python 2 and 3 wrapper for wkhtmltopdf utility to convert HTML to PDF using Webkit.
+Python 3 wrapper for wkhtmltopdf utility to convert HTML to PDF using Webkit.

 This is adapted version of `ruby PDFKit <https://github.com/pdfkit/pdfkit>`_ library, so big thanks to them!